CSA-IAA/Purchase-Order/README.md

-Tkinter Project - Database Interface
+Tkinter Database Interface

 Has the following:
--Entry for a User ID (a 9 digit number)
+-Entry for a User ID (a 9 digit number),
--Entry for a customer name
+-Entry for a customer name,
--Entry for customer (street address, city, state) -Entry for what all they purchased (this needs to be more than one line, a descriptive box) -Entry for purchase date
+-Entry for customer (street address, city, state), -Entry for what all they purchased (this needs to be more than one line, a descriptive box), -Entry for purchase date,
--Entries for item price, tax (8.25 percent), shipping, and then print the total cost Writes the data to a file, which is then able to be read (all the user needs to do is enter the user id)
+-Entries for item price, tax (8.25 percent), shipping, and then print the total cost, Writes the data to a file, which is then able to be read (all the user needs to do is enter the user id),

 '''
 This program is free software: you can redistribute it and/or modify